pollfish/docs/ios.md

 1. Download Pollfish iOS SDK and unzip it
 2. Import pollfish.framework to your project
-3. Import AdSupport.framework, SystemConfiguration.framework and CoreTelephony.framework to your project
+3. Import AdSupport.framework, SystemConfiguration.framework and CoreTelephony.framework, WebKit.framework to your project
 4. Call init function of Pollfish in the App’s Delegate
 5. Set to **Release mode** and release in AppStore
 6. Update your privacy policy